-Fresh, frozen, or dried, strawberries are low in calories (just 27 calories in a half-cup) and most research shows that you only need to eat one serving of strawberries three times per week to see health benefits—that adds up to about eight strawberries a day.
+Fresh, frozen, or dried, strawberries are low in calories (just 27 calories in a half-cup) and most research shows that you only need to eat one serving of strawberries three times per week to see health benefits (one serving is about eight strawberries).
 It would be beneficial to incorporate one-half to one cup of berries daily, says Kelly.
 “Include a mix of different berries to vary your nutritional intake—you can add them to your yogurt or oatmeal, into a smoothie, on a salad, or have as a snack with a handful of almonds or walnuts, but having them fresh is best.”
-California is responsible for about 88 percent of strawberries grown in the U.S. on approximately 34,000 acres along the California coast.
-While no commercially grown or shipped GMO strawberries come from California, Kelly suggests choosing organic over those treated with pesticides.
+Kelly suggests choosing organic over those treated with pesticides.
 “If you cannot afford fresh organic strawberries, try frozen organic as another option.”
 Here’s a genius trick that will help fresh strawberries last longer.

 - Angel Planells, RD, spokesperson for the Academy of Nutrition and Dietetics, Seattle.

 - BMJ, “Dietary Flavonoid Intake and Weight Maintenance: Three Prospective Cohorts of 124 086 US Men and Women Followed for Up to 24 Years.”

 - Harvard Health Publishing, “Foods that Fight Inflammation.”